peterrosell/openvpn-yubikey-ldap/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/martin/openvpn.svg)](https://hub.docker.com/r/martin/openvpn/)

-Setup a tiny(12MB), but full featured and secure OpenVPN server without effort using Docker.
+Setup a full featured and secure OpenVPN server that support Yubikey OTP, LDAP and Radius without effort using Docker.

+NOTE!!!
+A lot of info is not up to date after the fork.
+It will be updated soon.

 ## Quick Start